 2.4.
 Chemical material

-The pheromones used were commercial synthetic sex attractants specific to male Tuta absoluta.
+The pheromones used were commercial synthetic sex attractants specific to male T. absoluta.
 They were supplied in small green conical capsules.
 Each capsule remained effective for 4–6 weeks, depending on climatic conditions.
 In this study, pheromone lures were replaced weekly to maintain optimal attractiveness throughout the experiment.

 2.5.
 Experimental design